neilspage/FCUtils/README.md

 # FCUtils
-Bash and Java Utils for my work at FluentCommerce.
+Bash and Java Utils for my work at Fluent Commerce.